Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: ESTIMATION OF WASSERSTEIN DISTANCE AND MONGE MAP

-\end{proposition} The study of the theoretical rate of convergence of this estimator is left for future work.
-Numerical simulations (see Figure~\ref{fig:semiball},right) seem to indicate a faster rate of convergence compared to the classical $\W_2(\hat\mu_n, \hat\nu_n)$, even in the case where $\nabla f^*$ is only locally Lipschitz and $\mathcal{E} \neq \{\Rd\}$.
-If $L < \lip{\nabla f^*}$, the SSNB estimator $\hat\W_2(\mu,\nu)$ is not consistent, as can be seen in Figure~\ref{fig:onedimension_values}.
+\end{proposition} The study of the theoretical rate of convergence of this estimator is beyond the scope of this work.
+Recent results~\citep{hutter2019minimax,flamary2019concentration} show that assuming some regularity of the Monge map $\nabla \opt{f}$ leads to improved sample complexity rates.
+Numerical simulations (see section~\ref{sec:exp_stat}) seem to indicate a reduced estimation error for SSNB over the classical $\W_2(\hat\mu_n, \hat\nu_n)$, even in the case where $\nabla \opt{f}$ is only locally Lipschitz and $\mathcal{E} \neq \{\Rd\}$.
+If $L < \lip{\nabla \opt{f}}$, the SSNB estimator $\widehat\W_2(\mu,\nu)$ is not consistent, as can be seen in Figure~\ref{fig:onedimension_values}.